EVIDENCE FOR CHRISTIANITY

 —H. L. Hastings1

 The Bible was written by numerous human authors who were inspired by the Holy Spirit.
 But yet their own personal writing style was reflected in what they wrote.
-When we read the Bible all the text fits together as though we’re reading one book.
-That’s because the Bible is created by one author, the Holy Spirit.
+When we read the Bible all the text fits together as though we are reading one book.
+That´s because the Bible is created by one author, the Holy Spirit.
 For example, prophesy is revealed of an event that happens many centuries later.

 Ignorance of the Bible

 I can remember sharing the gospel with a young lady who told me she went to church and believed in Jesus.
 She asked me, “Do you know what race He was?”
 I told her that he would have looked like most of the men in the middle east at that time.
 He was born in Bethlehem of Judea and grew up in Nazareth of Galilee.
 All that I can tell you about Him was that He was Jewish.
 She told me there was no way she could believe that He was Jewish.
 She was totally offended that Jesus was Jewish.
 All through the Bible we read about the Jewish background of Jesus.
 Those who do not read the entire Bible but only a few verses here and there will not come to the conclusion that Jesus was Jewish.